AGRINFO AGRINFO logo

 What is changing?

-- “alcohol-free” if the actual alcoholic strength of the product does not exceed 0.5% by volume
+• “alcohol-free” if the actual alcoholic strength of the product (percentage of alcohol present) does not exceed 0.5% by volume

-- “alcohol-light” if the actual alcoholic strength of the product is above 0.5% by volume and is at least 30% below the minimum actual alcoholic strength of the category before de-alcoholisation.
+• “reduced alcohol” if the actual alcoholic strength of the product is above 0.5% by volume and at least 30% less than the minimum strength of its category before de-alcoholisation.

-Regulation 251/2014 defines “aromatised wine” as requiring an actual alcoholic strength by volume between 14.5 and 22% and a total alcoholic strength by volume of not less than 17.5% (Art.
+Aromatised wines are obtained from wine products that have been flavoured.
+Aromatised wine was previously defined as requiring an actual alcoholic strength by volume between 14.5 and 22%, and a total alcoholic strength (actual and potential alcohol from residual sugar) by volume of not less than 17.5% (Regulation 251/2014, Art.
 3).

 Regulation 1308/2013 (Annex VII, Part II) defines categories of grapevine products including wine, liquor wine, and sparkling wine.